 Nancy Wadsworth is an associate professor in the Department of Political Science.
 She teaches a variety of courses including Early Modern and Contemporary Political Theory, American Political Thought and Development, Social Movements and Grassroots Activism, American Religious Politics and Indigenous People's Politics, and Political Forgiveness.
 She received her doctorate degree from The New School for Social Research.
 Her areas of expertise include American political culture, social movements, politics of race and religion, political theory, and reconciliation and forgiveness processes.

-Joshua Wilson is an associate professor in the Department of Political Science.
+Joshua Wilson is a professor in the Department of Political Science.
 His areas of expertise include Law and Society, Social Movements, Abortion Politics, American Constitutional Law and Civil Liberties, Lawyers and the Legal Profession, American Conservative Politics.
 Wilson's research concerns the varying abilities of political and social movements to use law--broadly defined--in the pursuit of political ends.
 He has a doctorate in Jurisprudence & Social Policy from the University of California, Berkeley.
 Portions of his academic work have been published in Law & Society Review, Law & Social Inquiry, and Studies in Law, Politics, & Society, and his research has been discussed in Time Magazine, The Deseret News, The Guardian (UK), Macleans (CAN), and on NPR & PRI.